Updated: 13 October 2013

 The Sanibel Island Collection, donated by Dr. Riccardo Levi-Setti

-Ms. Stanley has established working relationships with leaders in the field including Dr. Robert T. Bakker, internationally known dinosaur expert, speaker and author, and Riccardo Levi-Setti, (retired) former Director of the Fermi Institute, at the University of Chicago, and internationally recognized trilobite expert.
-Her field experience includes working with the Smithsonian Natural Science Museum and Museum of the Rockies, Bozeman, Montana, at Egg Mountain, several (5) summer sessions at Como Bluff, Wyoming with Dr. Bakker, three fossil expeditions deep into Sahara Desert (Morocco and Algeria) with Dr. Levi-Setti, several underwater photography expeditions to St. Croix, U.S.V.I., Belize and Cozumel, Mexico, and attended a tour to Machu Picchu, Peru, visiting archaeological sites and museums.
+Ms. Stanley has established friendships with leaders in the field including Dr. Robert T. Bakker, internationally known dinosaur expert, speaker and author, and Riccardo Levi-Setti, (retired) former Director of the Fermi Institute of Physics, at the University of Chicago, and internationally recognized trilobite expert and author.
+Her field experience includes working with the Smithsonian Natural Science Museum and Museum of the Rockies, Bozeman, Montana, at Egg Mountain, several (5) summer sessions at Como Bluff, Wyoming with Dr. Bakker, three fossil expeditions deep into Sahara Desert (Morocco and Algeria) with Dr. Levi-Setti, several underwater photography expeditions to St. Croix, U.S.V.I., Belize and Cozumel, Mexico, and attending a tour to Machu Picchu, Peru, visiting archaeological sites and museums.

 Riccardo & Anna Dr. Bob & Anna Pete Larson & Anna (June 2010)

-Although not in a permanent location yet, the P+PM has, since 1999, sponsored field trips for various youth and civic organizations, and has traveled to various venues around the state, displaying temporary, educational exhibits to promote the museum, to encourage interest in the natural sciences and to participate in fundraising opportunities.
+The P+PM has, since 1999, sponsored field trips for various youth and civic organizations, and continues to travel to various venues, displaying temporary, educational exhibits to promote the museum, to encourage interest in the natural sciences and to participate in fundraising opportunities.

 Brazos River trip – Boy Scout Troop 483

 The Museum has possession and control over several significant collections, including several "one-of-a-kind" scientifically important specimens, as well as a large inventory of diverse and interesting items for sale in the Museum Shop.